sawyer7246/LeetCode/README.md

 Write a function to delete a node (except the tail) in a singly linked list, given only access to that node.

 Supposed the linked list is 1 -> 2 -> 3 -> 4 and you are given the third node with value 3, the linked list should become 1 -> 2 -> 4 after calling your function.

+#`E`Rotate Array
+Rotate an array of n elements to the right by k steps.

+For example, with n = 7 and k = 3, the array [1,2,3,4,5,6,7] is rotated to [5,6,7,1,2,3,4].

+Note:
+Try to come up as many solutions as you can, there are at least 3 different ways to solve this problem.